mattyv18/CSAS_2026_Intro_to_Python/README.md

 1. First type `git clone https://github.com/mattyv18/CSAS_2026_Intro_to_Python.git` in terminal
 2. Then type `cd CSAS_2026_Intro_to_Python` in the terminal
+3. For Mac/Linux:

-3. `python3 -m venv venv` to create an environment
+- `python3 -m venv venv` to create an environment
-4. source `venv/bin/activate` to activate the environment
+- `source venv/bin/activate` to activate the environment
+4. Windows:

+- python -m venv venv
+- venv\Scripts\activate

 5. `pip install -r requirements.txt` to install required packages and dependencies
-6. `quarto render` to render slides
+6. `quarto render index.qmd` to render slides

 # Goodluck and Have Fun!